Choi-Suhyeon/shellcodeGen/README.md

 # shellcodeGen
 It is shell script to generate shellcode easier.

+## Programs Used Within The Program
+- as
+- ld
+- hexdump
+- objdump
+- objcopy
+- python3

 ## Useage Guide
 ```
 ./shellcode-gen.sh -o FILE_NAME [-s -a -r -k]